Fire Bans

 If a Harvest and Vehicle Movement Ban is declared at the same time as a Total Fire Ban, the conditions of both bans must be adhered to.

-The key difference between the two different types of bans is that some businesses and authorities may apply for exemptions to a Total Fire Ban, but during a Harvest and Vehicle Movement Ban, those exemptions are rendered invaild.
+The key difference between the two different types of bans is that some businesses and authorities may apply for exemptions to a Total Fire Ban, but during a Harvest and Vehicle Movement Ban, those exemptions are rendered invalid.

 You must act responsibly to avoid the chance of a fire starting due to your activities.
 During a Harvest and Vehicle Movement Ban, the following conditions apply: